MobilePayDev/MobilePay-Subscriptions/docs/oneoffs.md

 Note: One-off payments are charged when the customer manually swipes accept or `auto_reserve` field was set to __true__ when one-off payment was requested.

-Merchants who wants to use  `auto_reserve` field  feature, must apply for this in regards to the onboarding of Subscriptions.
-Merchants cannot use this feature without being pre-approved to do so.

 One-off payment does not affect the frequency and grace period.
 So if you create an agreement with a one-off payment, you can request the first subscription payment whenever you want.
 You can also request a one-off payment on an existing agreement in between two subscriptions payments, and it will not be affected by the frequency.
 When you create an agreement with a one-off payment, and the user accepts the agreement, the payment will be created and reserved.

+#### <a name="autoreserve"></a>Auto reserve

+Merchants who wants to use  `auto_reserve` field  feature, must apply for this in regards to the onboarding of Subscriptions.
+Merchants cannot use this feature without being pre-approved to do so.

 #### <a name="requests"></a>Request One-Off Payment With a New Agreement